Turnstile (band): 2016-2020: Move Thru Me, touring, and Share a View

-2021–2024: Glow On, Ebert's departure and touring
+2021–2024: Glow On, Ebert's dismissal and touring

-Turnstile released their fifth EP, Turnstile Love Connection, alongside an accompanying short film directed by Yates, in June 2021.
-This was followed two months later by another album, Glow On, released on August 27, 2021.
-The album debuted at No. 30 on the Billboard 200, and was met with universal acclaim from critics, going on to be listed at No. 8 in Rolling Stone's Best 50 Albums of 2021 list.
-Turnstile supported Suicideboys on tour from September to November 2021, and supported My Chemical Romance's North American Reunion Tour in August 2022.
+Turnstile released their fifth EP, Turnstile Love Connection, alongside an accompanying short film directed by Yates in June 2021.
+A week before the release of Glow On, the band performed a free show in Clifton Park, Baltimore collecting donations to benefit Healthcare for the Homeless on August 21, 2021.
+The album dropped on August 27, 2021 and it debuted at No. 30 on the Billboard 200.
+It received universal acclaim from critics and was No. 8 in Rolling Stones Best 50 Albums of 2021 list.
+The band supported Suicideboys on tour from September to November 2021, and supported My Chemical Romance's North American Reunion Tour in August 2022.

-On 12 August 2022, the press announced that the band had formally parted ways with guitarist Brady Ebert, a couple of months ahead of a headlining tour.
-Before this, Ebert had notably been absent from the band's tours, and had been replaced by Greg Cerwonka of Take Offense.
+On August 12, 2022, the press announced that the band had kicked out founding guitarist Brady Ebert, months before a headlining tour.
+Before then, Ebert had notably been absent from the band's tours, and had been replaced by Greg Cerwonka of Take Offense.
 Meg Mills, of Big Cheese and formerly Chubby and the Gang, was brought on as touring guitarist replacing Greg Cerwonka.
-Lambgoat magazine claimed that the band's drummer, Daniel Fang, had filed a peace order against Ebert on 4 August 2022 but the case was dismissed on 11 August due to "no statutory basis of relief".
+Online publication Lambgoat claimed that the band's drummer, Daniel Fang, had filed a peace order against Ebert on August 4, 2022 but the case was dismissed on August 11 due to "no statutory basis of relief".

 At the 65th Grammy Awards, held in February 2023, "Holiday" was nominated for Best Rock Performance, and "Blackout" was nominated for both Best Rock Song and Best Metal Performance.
 Turnstile continued to tour extensively throughout 2023, including supporting Blink-182 on the North American leg of their 2023 global tour.
-In August of that year they released New Heart Designs, a joint EP with Canadian jazz band BadBadNotGood, containing reworked versions of Turnstile's "Mystery", "Alien Love Call" and "Underwater Boi".

-In 2024, the band launched its own Converse shoes on 25 January and toured in Latin America (30 March - 16 April), Europe (14-28 June) and Asia (18 July - 2 August).
-They also played the No Values Festival on 8 June 2024 at Fairplex, Pomona, California.
+In August of the same year they released New Heart Designs, a joint EP with Canadian jazz band BadBadNotGood from Toronto, containing reworked versions of Turnstile's "Mystery", "Alien Love Call", and "Underwater Boi".
+In 2024, the band launched its own Converse shoes on 25 January and toured in Latin America (March 30 – April 16), Europe (June 14–28) and Asia (July 18 – August 2).
+They also played the No Values Festival on June 8, 2024, at Fairplex in Pomona, California.